 - Shins (e.g. shin splints, posterior tibial tendinopathy, PTTD)

 - Knees (e.g. patellofemoral syndrome, chondromalacia (runners knee), Osgood Schlatter’s disease

 - Upper and lower back (e.g. sciatica, disc protrusion)

 - Neck and head secondary to poor postural alignment which can occur with kyphosis.

-At My FootDr our Podiatrist will carry out a detailed biomechanical assessment of your feet, legs, knees and hips to identify the cause.
+At My FootDr, our podiatrist will carry out a detailed biomechanical assessment of your feet, legs, knees and hips to identify the cause.

-An analysis of your walking pattern utilising computerised video gait analysis software is performed to assess the effect on your gait.
+An analysis of your walking pattern with computerised video gait analysis software is performed to assess the effect on your gait.
 Your Podiatrist will then discuss your treatment options which will often include a pair of custom foot orthotics to control any abnormal forces causing any associated foot pain, leg pain or other symptoms.

 A 3D scan of your feet is taken and a detailed prescription is created for you, from which a pair of orthotics can be made.
 Your orthotics are designed to fit inside your footwear comfortably to support your arch and feet in their most optimal position.
 This is to help your alignment and posture, and relieve some strain away from overused muscles.